 Six Durations of a Split Second: The Killing of Harith Augustus (2019)

 On July 14, 2018, Chicago police shot Harith Augustus.
 In the aftermath of his death, then-Superintendent Eddie Johnson told the press that police officers make decisions to use lethal force in a “split second.”
 This claim, meant to absolve officers of responsibility, became the starting point for a 2019 multimedia investigation co-produced by the Chicago-based investigative journalism lab The Invisible Institute, and Forensic Architecture, a London-based multidisciplinary research center that investigates human rights violations using architectural technologies.
 Through a series of videos that analyze the shooting on progressively smaller temporal scales — from years to milliseconds — The Invisible Institute and Forensic Architecture team show just how many institutional failings and structural breakdowns went into the production of that “split second” decision.
-Grounded in the eyewitness testimony including that of Trina Reynolds-Tyler — a Black Youth Project 100 organizer and researcher at The Invisible Institute — as well as myriad police documents gathered through Freedom of Information Act (FOIA) requests and new forensic techniques, the project aims to counter the official police narrative.
-During and after the screening, Invisible Institute team members Maira Khwaja and Trina Reynolds-Tyler will discuss the videos, the decision to locate the installation at the Experimental Station, and the connection between the works and larger abolitionist goals.
+Grounded in the eyewitness testimony including that of Trina Reynolds-Tyler — a Black Youth Project 100 organizer and data director at The Invisible Institute — as well as myriad police documents gathered through Freedom of Information Act (FOIA) requests and new forensic techniques, the project aims to counter the official police narrative.
+During this presentation, Invisible Institute team members Maira Khwaja and Trina Reynolds-Tyler will discuss the videos, the decision to locate the installation at the Experimental Station, and the connection between the works and larger abolitionist goals.